nemesissoft/Nemesis.TextParsers/README.md

 }
 ```

 What is wrong with that?
-Well, nothing... except of performance.
+Well, nothing... except of performance and possibly - support for generics.

-TypeConverter was designed 15+ years ago when processing power tended to double every now and then and (in my opinion) it was more suited for creating GUI-like editors where performance usually is not an issue.
+TypeConverter was designed around 2002 when processing power tended to double every now and then and (in my opinion) it was more suited for creating GUI-like editors where performance usually is not an issue.
 But imagine a service application like exchange trading suite that has to perform multiple operations per second and in such cases processor has more important thing to do than parsing strings.

 ### Features